 The city of Porto is best experienced by those who discover it while strolling through its historic centre.
 As an appetizer, I suggest you start with the Clerigos Tower (Torre Dos Clerigos), which is one of the symbols of Porto.
 The Church of the Clerigos (Igreja dos Clerigos) and the tower are perfect examples of Italian Baroque architecture and were built in the 18th century.

 Each time I imagined myself in an adventure like Fort Boyard (but without the beasts, fortunately), we also discovered nearly 50 bells that make up a large carillon.
-And then, the view is worth it, and we got to know the city, its different districts, its organization, its ochre roofs, the Douro river, the Port wine cellars in Vila Nova de Gaia, in short, in one glance, we had a panorama of the places that we were going to explore later on.
+And then, the view is worth it.
+We got to know the city, its different districts, its organization, its ochre roofs, the Douro River, and the Port wine cellars in Vila Nova de Gaia, in short, in one glance, we had a panorama of the places that we were going to explore later on.

 This area of Miragaia is perfect for escaping the many tourists who mainly wander around Ribeira, the historic centre.
 We wandered there as I wanted to have an apéritif at the Garden Of Virtues (Parque das Virtudes), a terraced garden with a breathtaking view of the Douro at sunset.
 However, we didn’t discover an idyllic place (lots of needles and rubbish on the ground), and probably didn’t understand where the official entrance to this Garden was.
 It is however at the Passeio Virtudes (just at the top of the Garden) that the inhabitants gather.
 The atmosphere here is warm and inviting for a drink.